 NestedText: A Human Friendly Data Format¶

-NestedText is a file format for holding data that is to be entered, edited, or viewed by people.
-It allows data to be organized into a nested collection of dictionaries, lists, and strings.
+NestedText is a file format for holding structured data that is to be entered, edited, or viewed by people.
+It allows data to be organized into a nested collection of dictionaries, lists, and strings without the need for quoting or escaping.
 In this way it is similar to JSON, YAML and TOML, but without the complexity and risk of YAML and without the syntactic clutter of JSON and TOML.
 NestedText is both simple and natural.
 Only a small number of concepts and rules must be kept in mind when creating it.
 It is easily created, modified, or viewed with a text editor and easily understood and used by both programmers and non-programmers.

 NestedText is convenient for configuration files, address books, account information and the like.
 Here is an example of a file that contains a few addresses: